 Raising an orphaned puppy is a noble and satisfying experience.
-However, orphaned puppies are very fragile and raising them can be challenging.
-Do not be disappointed if you are unsuccessful with some or all of the puppies.
+However, orphaned puppies are very fragile, and raising them can be challenging.
+Do not be disappointed if you are unsuccessful with some or all the puppies.
 The fact that you are trying to help is often reward enough.

 What problems are common when raising puppies?

 Several critical issues must be addressed in the care of orphaned puppies.
 Among these are hypothermia (low body temperature), dehydration (loss of body fluids), and hypoglycemia (low blood sugar).
 These problems are interrelated and often occur at the same time in one or more puppies.